zukunft/zukunft.com/docs/llm/pending.md

 ## high prio

-add an entry to the changelog test data, so that here src/test/resources/web/html/object_pages/sys_log.html the entry 'added user id "1"' is shown

 if in the change log 'added user id "1"' is shown, shown instead of the user id the username.
 And 'added user' should be replace with a translatable 'set owner to'

 add an entry to the user changelog test data, so that here src/test/resources/web/html/object_pages/sys_log.html the entry 'added view id ""' is shown